FOR FREE RESOURCES, SCROLL DOWN TO THE BOTTOM OF THIS POST.

-“When Alice, a girl who lives in the town of Liberia, Costa Rica, finds out she and her family are moving to San Jose in a month, she is far from happy.
+“When Alicia, a girl who lives in the town of Liberia, Costa Rica, finds out she and her family are moving to San José in a month, she is far from happy.
 Her friend suggests she make a list of the most important things she wants to accomplish before she leaves.
-Alice writes four items on her list and sets off on a quest to discover what truly matters to her.”
+Alicia writes four items on her list and sets off on a quest to discover what truly matters to her.”

-Inspired by Dr. Mason’s Story Listening method, I focused on writing an interesting story in French first, then my dear friend Claudia Rodriguez adapted it to Spanish, and then I made it as comprehensible as possible by reducing the headwords from 800 to 300 (!) but still keeping the language rich.
-My husband is a tico, and he made sure my characters sounded Costa Rican.
-I hope the story will appeal to your students.
+Inspired by Dr. Mason’s Story Listening method, I focused on writing an interesting story in French first, then my dear friend Claudia Rodriguez adapted it to Spanish, and then I made it as comprehensible as possible by reducing the headwords from 800 to 300 but still keeping the language natural and rich.
+My husband is a Tico, and helped make sure my characters sounded authentic.

-For those of you who want to supplement the book, here is a list of ideas/resources for Intermediate students:
+For those of you who want to supplement the story, there is a cultural glossary at the end of the book.
+Here is a list of ideas/resources:

 - Explore the history of Liberia and check out Café Liberia

 - Plan a visit to Rincón de la Vieja, one of my favorite national parks in Costa Rica

 - Tell the legend of “Princesa Curabanda” using Story Listening supplementation